 Professor Sir Andrew Wiles after his Guest Lecture at PROMYS Europe 2016

 PROMYS Europe is a partnership between PROMYS; the University of Oxford's Mathematical Institute; the Clay Mathematics Institute (CMI); and Wadham College, Oxford University.
-Participants will be selected from across Europe.
+Participants are selected from across Europe.

 PROMYS Europe is open to pre-university students aged 16 and up who are ordinarily resident in Europe.
 Thanks to the generosity of partners in Europe, there is financial aid available.
 As at PROMYS at BU, even families who receive no financial aid are asked to pay considerably less than the full per-student cost of attendance.

 PROMYS Europe is closely modeled on its parent program at Boston University.
 The teaching philosophy and the focus on developing mathematical habits of mind is the same at both programs as is the importance of creating a supportive and highly stimulating mathematical community.